What is the Design Action Program about?

 If you have a possible project opportunity, contact the DAP Coordinator to discuss what you are offering, and complete an online Expression of Interest form to be listed in the DAP database.

-Depending upon your needs, the Coordinator will suggest an approach to finding a suitable student or recent graduate.
-For example, you can advertise the project opportunity through RMIT Careers, an online job listing allowing for easy electronic distribution.
+Depending upon your needs, the Coordinator will suggest an approach to finding a suitable student.

 Step 2: Negotiate the design activity with the DAP Coordinator

-It is particularly important to determine whether the opportunity you offer is best suited to a graduate internship, a student placement, or a student work experience.
+It is particularly important to determine whether the opportunity you offer is best suited for a student work experience.

 Work experience and placements – design activities offered to current students rather than recent graduates – need to be design-based activities in order to be accredited.
 If offering such activities, your preparation will need to include planning that course learning-goals can be met.